elcodi/bamboo/README.md

 [![Build Status](https://travis-ci.org/elcodi/bamboo.svg?branch=master)](https://travis-ci.org/elcodi/bamboo)

-> Warning.
-This project is not tagged as stable yet.
-During this Beta stage, we
-> aim to find and resolve all bugs, empower testing layer and build even a
-> better and bigger project documentation.

 Welcome to Bamboo e-commerce - a fully-functional e-commerce application built using [Elcodi] components on top of the [Symfony] framework.